dimagi/django-field-audit/README.md

 ```

 The "auditor chain" (see `FIELD_AUDIT_AUDITORS` in the **Custom settings** table
 below) is configured out of the box with the default auditors.
-If `changed_by`
+If
-auditing is desired for authenticated Django requests, add the app middleware to
+`change_context` auditing is desired for authenticated Django requests, add the
-your Django `MIDDLEWARE` configuration.
+app middleware to your Django `MIDDLEWARE` configuration.
 For example:

 ```python
 MIDDLEWARE = [